Improved Graph Clustering: Proof of Theorem

 \subsection{Step 1: Reduction to Homogeneous Edge Probabilities}

 We show that it suffices to assume that the in-cluster edge probability is uniformly $p$, and the across-cluster edge probability is uniformly $q$.
 In the heterogeneous model, suppose an edge is placed between nodes $i$ and $j$ with probability $p_{ij}$ if they are in the same cluster, where $p_{ij}\ge p$.
 This is equivalent to the following two-step model: first flip a coin with head probability $p$, and add the edge if it is head; if it is tail, then flip another coin and add the edge with probability $\frac{p_{ij}-p}{1-p}$.
 By the monotone property in Lemma~\ref{lem:monotone}, we know that if our convex program succeeds on the graph generated in the first step, then it also succeeds for the second step, because more in-cluster edges are added.
-A similar argument applies to the across-cluster edges.
+Similarly, an across-cluster edge with probability $ q_{ij}\le q $ can be generated equivalently as follows: (1) add an edge with probability~$ q $; (2) if an edge is added in the first step, remove it with probability $ \frac{q-q_{ij}}{q} $.
+Monotonicity can then be applied.
 Therefore, heterogeneous edge probabilities only make the probability of success higher, and thus we only need to prove the homogeneous case.